 Coincidence, Miracles, & Faith

-Equally touching as it is prophetic, there are a stunning number of what can only be called “coincidences” that stack up in Tokyo Godfathers.
+While certainly touching and prophetic, there are a stunning number of what can only be called “coincidences” that stack up in Tokyo Godfathers.
 I mean, I can understand running into “the one” person you need to see in the sprawling Tokyo cityscape as a means of plot convenience, but man, talk about being in the right place at the right time!

 Over the course of the film, our three homeless friends stumble into ordeal after ordeal, yet persist out of the goodness in their hearts—and fate, or more appropriately here, God, assists in their noble endeavor.
 How does Hana always know the right path to take?
 How does Miyuki seem to constantly entangle herself in trouble, yet flee at just the right time?
 And how does Gin manage to stay alive?
 Simply, it is God who is watching over our homeless friends, and his subtle roles and appearances can be found in the backgrounds.
 Perhaps he could be keeping tabs on them from on high through a billboard depicting a crying woman; other times, God manifests in more illusionist ways: walls and windows that create faces, figurines with pulsating stares, and angel statues representing guidance.